MAIF/shapash/docs/tutorials/tuto-smartpredictor-introduction-to-SmartPredictor.rst

     postprocessing = {"Pclass": {'type': 'transcoding', 'rule': { 'First class' : '1st class', 'Second class' : '2nd class', "Third class" : "3rd class"}}}

+Define a SmartExplainer
+^^^^^^^^^^^^^^^^^^^^^^^

+Initialize our SmartExplainer Object with wording defined above.

 .. code:: ipython3

     xpl = SmartExplainer(label_dict = label_dict, features_dict=feature_dict)

+Then, we need to use the compile method of the SmartExplainer Object.
+This method is the first step to understand model and prediction.
+It performs the sorting of contributions, the reverse preprocessing steps and performs all the calculations necessary for a quick display of plots and efficient display of summary of explanation. (see the documentation on SmartExplainer Object and the associated tutorials to go further)

 .. code:: ipython3